secretstartups/handbook/digital-experience/index.html.md

 1. **Content changes**.
 You can do these yourself, it's one of the many awesome things about GitLab!
     1. Here's our documentation about how to use [GitLab's Web IDE](https://docs.gitlab.com/ee/user/project/web_ide/)
     1. Want to learn more about our CMS?
 [Here's the documentation](https://about.gitlab.com/handbook/marketing/netlifycms/)
 2. **Create content**.
-You can collaborate with our excellent [Global Content team](https://about.gitlab.com/handbook/marketing/inbound-marketing/content/) for these needs.
+You can collaborate with our excellent [Global Content team](https://about.gitlab.com/handbook/marketing/brand-and-product-marketing/content/) for these needs.
 3. **Create branded assets, custom graphics, illustrations**.
-Our [Brand team](https://about.gitlab.com/handbook/marketing/corporate-marketing/brand-activation/brand-design/) is so good at this, you definitely want their expertise.
+Our [Brand design team](https://about.gitlab.com/handbook/marketing/brand-and-product-marketing/design/) is so good at this, you definitely want their expertise.

 ### Issue template to submit an idea to drive our business goals